What is a "site of practice?"

 Do I need site of practice approval?

-The medical malpractice liability coverage provided for you through the University and practice plan will only apply to approved sites of practice where you are practicing in your capacity as a University of Washington faculty clinician.
+To ensure alignment with the mission of UW Medicine, all UWSOM faculty clinicians must have prior approval from the UW Medicine CEO before engaging in Clinical Practice at a particular location, including volunteer activities.
+The medical malpractice liability coverage provided for faculty through the University and Practice Plans only apply to approved sites of practice where providers are practicing in their capacity as a UW faculty clinician.

-Note: UW Medicine, Seattle Children’s and affiliated facilities are pre-approved (see list below) and no further approvals are required.
+UW Medicine, Seattle Children’s and their affiliated facilities are Pre-Approved Sites and no further approvals are required.

 Some activities where site of practice approval is required: